johnchase/demo-api/README.md

 ## Use the API!
 Once the app is served you can view the documentation at `http://localhost:5000/docs` and submit a request.
 **NOTE:** You need to have an account with MailGun or SendGrid or both, and have set the API keys as per instructions above.
-You will need to congiure the `from` email address based on the third party instructions
+You will need to configure the `from` email address based on the third party instructions

 ## Check the installation and run tests